4 Fixes about Disk Boot Failure on Windows 10 - Qiling

 Method 3.
 Run chkdsk to Fix the Damaged System Disk

-If the disk boot failure problem appears due to the operating system or system disk is corrupted, you can run the chkdsk command to solve the problem.
-The chkdsk utility can detect if the computer's hard disk has certain issues.
+If the disk boot failure problem appears due to the operating system or system disk being corrupted, you can run the chkdsk command to solve the problem, as it can detect certain issues in the computer's hard disk.

 Step 1.
 Boot from a Windows install disc

 Step 3.
-Select the Windows installation drive, which is usually C:\, and click Next.
+To proceed, select the Windows installation drive, typically C:\, and click Next.

 Step 4.
 Choose Command Prompt when the System Recovery Options box appears.